mehmetcemyucel/codenews/CONTRIBUTING.md

 - Avoid sharing proprietary or confidential data in issues/PRs.

 ## 2. License & Usage
-- By contributing, you agree that your work is licensed under the CodeNews Personal Use License.
+- By contributing, you agree that your work is licensed under the Apache License 2.0.
-- Do not submit code or dependencies that impose commercial or conflicting terms.
+- Keep dependencies compatible with Apache-2.0 (or similarly permissive) terms.
-- Confirm in your PR description that you understand the project cannot be used commercially without permission.
+- Confirm in your PR description that you have the right to submit the contribution under Apache-2.0.

 ## 3. GitHub Flow
 1. Fork the repository and clone your fork.